oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 The code evaluation interaction allows learners to type in code in order to match some sort of output, avoid an error, or match specific code.
 The code is evaluated in the frontend, but the learner's answer is stored in the backend.
 Python is the only supported language, though we will definitely be adding more languages in the future.

 This project involves figuring out a way to cluster together similar pieces of code (though not exactly the same) and then use that to train a classification model that can predict which cluster a new piece of code belongs to.
-Originally, members of the Oppia team were considering to integrate [OverCode](http://people.csail.mit.edu/elg/overcode) and use that, though there were some technical concerns with how it would integrate with Oppia.
+Originally, members of the Oppia team were considering integration with [OverCode](http://people.csail.mit.edu/elg/overcode), though there were some technical concerns with how it would integrate with Oppia.
 Using an existing library is completely fine for this project and even encouraged.
-The complexity of this project is discovering a library, integrating it, and making sure it practically works well.
+The complexity of this project is discovering a library, integrating it, and making sure it works well in practice.

-At the end of the project, creators will be able to train Oppia to respond to certain types of code inputted by learners.
-Oppia will be able to encounter new pieces of code it has yet see and intelligently classify them into previously learned buckets, if that new piece of code is sufficiently similar semantically to previously taught bits of code.
+At the end of the project, creators will be able to train Oppia to respond to certain types of code submitted by learners.
+Oppia will be able to encounter new pieces of code it has not yet seen, and intelligently classify them into previously learned buckets, if that new piece of code is sufficiently similar semantically to previously taught bits of code.

 ### Required skills/knowledge
 Required:
-- Understanding machine learning concepts, including clustering and statistical classification techniques
+- An understanding of machine learning concepts, including clustering and statistical classification techniques
-- Python
+- Experience with coding in Python

 Recommended:
-- Google app engine
+- Google App Engine
 - NoSQL storage systems
 - RESTful APIs

-Students working on this project will need to write up a design document explaining which library/libraries they plan on integrating, as well as an overall solution to solving the clustering problem.
-Some emphasis will be placed on ensuring it will work within the answer classification infrastructure, though there are many members of the Oppia team which will assist with explaining this to the student.
+Students working on this project will need to write a design document explaining which library/libraries they plan on integrating, as well as an overall solution to solving the clustering problem.
+Some emphasis will be placed on ensuring it will work within the answer classification infrastructure, though there are many members of the Oppia team who will assist with explaining this to the student.